gitter-badger/bliss/README.md

-# LLisp
+# Bliss
-Lisp, with a lua twist.
+Scheme, with a lua twist.